 Leapfrogging to Zero Emission Transport (LEAP)

 Africa is at the start of a steep motorisation curve.
-Increasing numbers of imported internal combustion vehicles are leading to rising oil import bills, air pollution and GHG emissions.
+Increasing numbers of imported internal combustion vehicles are leading to rising oil import bills, air pollution and greenhouse gas (GHG) emissions.
 Kenya, Senegal and South Africa are keen to promote e-mobility, establish local value chains and create jobs for men and women.
 The project accelerates the electrification of vehicle fleets by establishing climate-aware, gender-responsive and regionally harmonised frameworks to enable e-mobility.
-This includes building government capacity for NDC implementation, a pan-African gender-inclusive e-mobility plan, and international dialogue on investment opportunities.
-Faster transition to e-mobility will raise the share of renewable energy in transport.
-By avoiding greenhouse emissions that would result from rapid motorisation with conventional vehicles, it contributes to emission reductions of up to 146 Mt CO2 compared to a baseline scenario (ITF 2023).
+This includes building government capacity for the implementation of the Nationally Determined Contributions (NDC)s, a pan-African gender-inclusive e-mobility plan, and international dialogue on investment opportunities.
+By avoiding GHG emissions that would result from rapid motorisation with conventional vehicles, it contributes to emission reductions of up to 146 Mt CO2 compared to a baseline scenario (ITF 2023).

 Project data